Chart Color Schemes

 An assessment of population growth drivers in Bayswater North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the Bayswater North statistical area (Lv2) is around 9,290.
-This reflects an increase of 276 people since the 2021 Census, which reported a population of 9,014.
-The change was inferred from the resident population of 9,102 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 188 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,414 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Bayswater North (SA2) growth rate of 3.1% since census positions it within 1.8 percentage points of the SA4 region's growth rate of 4.9%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 67.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Bayswater North's population is estimated at around 9,309 as of Feb 2026.
+This reflects an increase of 295 people (3.3%) since the 2021 Census, which reported a population of 9,014 people.
+The change is inferred from the resident population of 9,102 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 212 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,416 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Bayswater North's 3.3% growth since census positions it within 1.6 percentage points of the SA4 region (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, the Bayswater North (SA2) is expected to expand by 577 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.0% in total over the 17 years.
+Anticipating future population dynamics, the suburb is expected to expand by 585 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.8% in total over the 17 years.

 Frequently Asked Questions - Population